martinseeger2002/ADD/ReadMe.md

    - Collaborate and communicate with other contributors to avoid conflicts and duplicate entries.
    - Regularly check the original repository for updates and new information.
    - Yes, laser nipple index will be initially set to 0 but if you change it to one, it will enable laser nipples
-   - It will be up to individual Node Runners to *Go into the HTML and change laser, nipples index to 1 for laser, nipples, and 2 for OMB eyes*
+   - It will be up to individual Node Runners to *Go into the HTML and change laser, nipples index to 1 for Laser, Nipples, and 2 for OMB eyes*
+   - **Very Important** ***After minting You will have multiple updated `airDropOutput.json` thats to be renamed to define your numbers and returned to **Big Chief** so all can be compiled and updated into 1 for market submission, this can be done by uploading it to your forked version and submitting a Pull Request***

 # Contributing